x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/apply-retention-policy-exchange-2013-help.md

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612).

-## What do you want to do?

-### Use the EAC to apply a retention policy to a single mailbox
+## Use the EAC to apply a retention policy to a single mailbox

 1. Navigate to **Recipients** \> **Mailboxes**.